 The pressures of being a CISO are extensive and extend well past concerns of incident response time.
 There are pressures of maintaining budgets, reporting improved performance to stock-holders, and when the breadth and number of cyberattacks are increasing, the challenges to find qualified prospects to fill a considerable number of unfilled positions.
 Where does cybersecurity training fit into a Ciso’s responsibilities, and how much time should be allotted for the task?

 The most underspent sector of cybersecurity is employee training and how to defend against attacks.
 Cisos are seeing the value of awareness training and phishing simulation programs more each year.
-The Bromium report suggests that large enterprises are spending an average of $290,033 per year just on phishing awareness training.
+The Bromium report suggests that large enterprises spend an average of $290,033 per year just on phishing awareness training.
 But does that money spent correlate to results?
 The cost spent on the average phishing attack is $1.6 million, based on a study done by Cloudmark.
 That equates to an over five-to-one difference, clearly making cybersecurity awareness training well worth the time and money spent.
 By 2027 the market for security training is predicted to hit $10 billion, according to Cybercrime Magazine.

-Stu Sjouwerman, CEO of KnowBe4, a security awareness training company states, “In the last five years something called new-school awareness training has taken off, which combines interactive training in the browser with frequent simulated phishing attacks straight into the user’s email inbox.
+Stu Sjouwerman, CEO of KnowBe4, a security awareness training company, states, “In the last five years, something called new-school awareness training has taken off, which combines interactive training in the browser with frequent simulated phishing attacks straight into the user’s email inbox.
 This has proven to be very effective in creating a human firewall which is the last line of defense.”